Create an app from scratchContribute

 }

-Now we adapt the home view to have the two counters (user specific and global) and some layout:
+Now we create a second route to have the two counters (user specific and global) and some layout:

 }